jmccraw/wedding/README.md

 npm run build:prod
 ```

-Copy-paste the static HTML generated in the `/dist` folder into the CMS you’re using, and then add the JS accordingly.
 This code makes use of [Polyfill.io](https://polyfill.io/v3/) for IE compatibility.